Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 Mostly it’s based on scanning specific keywords related to your company (or your competitors).
 What is more, it’s not an entirely new concept and strategy.
 However, it has gained popularity with the development of the Internet and online businesses.
 Before that, PR specialists had to look for mentions of the companies they worked for in traditional media (such as press, television, or radio).
 A considerable part of this tedious work was done manually, consuming lots of time and attention.

 Luckily, the digital world provides a variety of marketing automation tools and tactics.
-So what exactly does media monitoring mean in the digital world?
+So what exactly does it mean in the digital world?
 It’s also the process of listening to what people say about your brand.
 However, you can track mentions across the web on any existing and publicly available website – also on yours, obviously.
 But to do it right, you should be using pagerduty alternatives to always have an eye on your website.

 The real difference between media monitoring and social listening